auula/discover/README.md

-# Quara
+# Quora
-Quara is a full text search engine.
+Quora is a full text search engine.